IvyJones2/pevm/README.md

 ### Real-Time Monitoring

-A separate thread periodically logs the current progress, including the number of processed blocks, transactions, and gas throughput.
+A separate thread periodically records runtime metrics, such as the number of blocks and transactions processed, along with the current gas throughput.

 ## Contributing